ArenGolazizian/PixelCNN-MNIST/README.md

 ## Project Overview
 This project implements an autoregressive generative model (PixelCNN) on the MNIST dataset of handwritten digits.
 The goal is to model the distribution of pixel intensities and generate new, realistic digit images pixel by pixel.

+**NOTE:** All the implementation and experiments for the PixelCNN model on the MNIST dataset are located at `/notebooks/PixelCNN-MNIST.ipynb`.

 ## Mathematical Background
 Autoregressive models factorize the joint probability distribution into a product of conditional distributions: